19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 ### Eligibility criteria and cap in respect of maternity benefits

-9A\.—(1) Subject to this section, a female employee shall be entitled to absent herself from work and to payment under section 9(1), and a self-employed woman shall be entitled to payment by the Government under section 9(4), if —
+9A\.—(1) Subject to this section, a female employee whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to absent herself from work and to payment under section 9(1), and a self-employed woman whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to payment by the Government under section 9(4), if —

-(a) the child delivered during her confinement is a citizen of Singapore at the time of the child’s birth;
+(a) the child delivered during her confinement is a citizen of Singapore at the time of his birth;

-(b) she has fewer than 4 other living children at the time of her confinement;

-(c) she —
+(b) she —

 (i) is lawfully married to the child’s natural father at the time the child is conceived; or

 (ii) becomes lawfully married to the child’s natural father after the child is conceived but before the child’s birth, whether or not such marriage remains subsisting at the time of the child’s birth;

-(d) in the case of a female employee, she has served the employer for not less than 180 days immediately preceding the day of her confinement; and
+(c) in the case of a female employee, she has served the employer for at least 90 days immediately preceding the day of her confinement; and

-(e) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of not less than 180 days immediately preceding the day of her confinement.
+(d) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of at least 90 days immediately preceding the day of her confinement.

+[28/2008 wef 31/10/2008]

-(1A) Subject to this section, a female employee shall be entitled to absent herself from work under section 9(1B) and to payment under section 9(1A) or (1B), and a self-employed woman shall be entitled to payment by the Government under section 9(4A), if —
+(1A) Subject to this section, a female employee whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to absent herself from work and to payment under section 9(1A) or (1B), and a self-employed woman whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to payment by the Government under section 9(4A), if —

-(a) the child —
+(a) the child delivered during her confinement —

-(i) is born to her on or after the date of commencement of the Children Development Co-Savings (Amendment) Act 2007;

-(ii) is not a citizen of Singapore at the time of his birth; and
+(i) is not a citizen of Singapore at the time of his birth; but

-(iii) becomes a citizen of Singapore before he attains 6 months of age;
+(ii) becomes a citizen of Singapore within the period of 12 months commencing on the date of his birth;

-(b) she has fewer than 4 other living children at the time of her confinement;

-(c) she —
+(b) she —

 (i) is lawfully married to the child’s natural father at the time the child is conceived; or

 (ii) becomes lawfully married to the child’s natural father after the child is conceived but before the child’s birth, whether or not such marriage remains subsisting at the time of the child’s birth;

-(d) in the case of a female employee, she has served the employer for not less than 180 days immediately preceding the day of her confinement; and
+(c) in the case of a female employee, she has served the employer for at least 90 days immediately preceding the day of her confinement; and

-(e) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of not less than 180 days immediately preceding the day of her confinement.
+(d) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of at least 90 days immediately preceding the day of her confinement.

+[28/2008 wef 31/10/2008]

-(1B) Subject to this section, a female employee shall be entitled to absent herself from work under section 9(1D) and to payment under section 9(1C) or (1D), and a self-employed woman shall be entitled to payment by the Government under section 9(4B), if —
+(1B) Subject to this section, a female employee whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to absent herself from work and to payment under section 9(1C) or (1D), and a self-employed woman whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to payment by the Government under section 9(4B), if —

-(a) the child —

-(i) is born to her on or after the date of commencement of the Children Development Co-Savings (Amendment) Act 2007; and

-(ii) is a citizen of Singapore at the time of his birth;
+(a) the child delivered during her confinement is a citizen of Singapore at the time of his birth;

-(b) she has fewer than 4 other living children at the time of her confinement;

-(c) she —
+(b) she —

-(i) is not lawfully married to the child’s natural father at the time the child is conceived or at any time after the child is conceived but before the child’s birth; and
+(i) is not lawfully married to the child’s natural father at the time the child is conceived or at any time after the child is conceived but before the child’s birth; but

-(ii) becomes lawfully married to the child’s natural father after the child’s birth but before the child attains 6 months of age;
+(ii) becomes lawfully married to the child’s natural father within the period of 12 months commencing on the date of the child’s birth;

-(d) in the case of a female employee, she has served the employer for not less than 180 days immediately preceding the day of her confinement; and
+(c) in the case of a female employee, she has served the employer for at least 90 days immediately preceding the day of her confinement; and

-(e) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of not less than 180 days immediately preceding the day of her confinement.
+(d) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of at least 90 days immediately preceding the day of her confinement.

+[28/2008 wef 31/10/2008]

-(1C) Subject to this section, a female employee shall be entitled to absent herself from work under section 9(1F) and to payment under section 9(1E) or (1F), and a self-employed woman shall be entitled to payment by the Government under section 9(4C), if —
+(1C) Subject to this section, a female employee whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to absent herself from work and to payment under section 9(1E) or (1F), and a self-employed woman whose confinement occurs, or whose estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 31st October 2008 shall be entitled to payment by the Government under section 9(4C), if —

-(a) the child —
+(a) the child delivered during her confinement —

-(i) is born to her on or after the date of commencement of the Children Development Co-Savings (Amendment) Act 2007;

-(ii) is not a citizen of Singapore at the time of his birth; and
+(i) is not a citizen of Singapore at the time of his birth; but

-(iii) becomes a citizen of Singapore before he attains 6 months of age;
+(ii) becomes a citizen of Singapore within the period of 12 months commencing on the date of his birth;

-(b) she has fewer than 4 other living children at the time of her confinement;

-(c) she —
+(b) she —

-(i) is not lawfully married to the child’s natural father at the time the child is conceived or at any time after the child is conceived but before the child’s birth; and
+(i) is not lawfully married to the child’s natural father at the time the child is conceived or at any time after the child is conceived but before the child’s birth; but

-(ii) becomes lawfully married to the child’s natural father after the child’s birth but before the child attains 6 months of age;
+(ii) becomes lawfully married to the child’s natural father within the period of 12 months commencing on the date of the child’s birth;

-(d) in the case of a female employee, she has served the employer for not less than 180 days immediately preceding the day of her confinement; and
+(c) in the case of a female employee, she has served the employer for at least 90 days immediately preceding the day of her confinement; and

-(e) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of not less than 180 days immediately preceding the day of her confinement.
+(d) in the case of a self-employed woman, she has been carrying on her trade, business, profession or vocation for a continuous period of at least 90 days immediately preceding the day of her confinement.

-(2) Subsections (1)(b), (1A)(b), (1B)(b) and (1C)(b) shall not apply to the second confinement of a female employee or self-employed woman who has 4 or more other living children born to her during her first confinement.

-[9/2007 wef 01/03/2007]
+[28/2008 wef 31/10/2008]

 (3) Notwithstanding anything in the Employment Act (Cap.
 91), no female employee shall be entitled to absent herself from work or to any payment under section 76 of that Act in respect of any confinement to which she is entitled to absent herself from work or to payment under section 9(1).